priorityinterrupt/ansible-role-nginx/README.md

     nginx_keepalive_timeout: 65
     nginx_gzip: "off"

 One or more server blocks can be defined by updating nginx_sites.
-You may overwrite this variable in the ansible playbook or supporting code that calls this role or by updating roles/nginx/defaults/main.yml.
-Simply add a new server block under the existing nginx_sites data structure for each new server.
 Additionally an arbitrary number of locations may be added to each server.

     nginx_sites:
       - server: